-Organising activities can be challenging, however, there is a plethora of ideas to include once you have established the basics.
+Organising activities in care homes can be challenging, however, there is a plethora of ideas to include once you have established the basics.
 If you are struggling to think of care home activity ideas to include in your schedule, we have created a list of the most popular activities in our opinion, for you to integrate within your care home.

-The first type of activity that never disappoints is games and puzzles.
+The first type of care home activity that never disappoints in a care home setting is games and puzzles.
 Common examples include noughts and crosses, dominoes, chess, scrabble, card games, ring toss and jigsaw puzzles.
-Not only is it a way to bring people together and have fun within a communal setting, it also has numerous benefits.
-Playing board games or completing puzzles can increase dexterity, fine motor skills, cognitive thinking, and memory recall which is especially beneficial for residents with conditions such as Dementia or Parkinsons.
+Not only is it a good way to bring people together and have fun within a communal setting, but it also has numerous benefits.
+Playing board games or completing puzzles can increase dexterity, fine motor skills, cognitive ability, and memory recall which is especially beneficial for residents with conditions such as Dementia or Parkinson's.

-An activity to treat residents to is live entertainment in the form of music or dance.
+An activity to treat care home residents is live entertainment in the form of music or dance.
 Bringing in tribute acts/groups or taking residents out to watch others in the community will be thoroughly enjoyed by people of all interests and abilities.
-This environment encourages residents to sing and dance alongside the live music which elevates their mood.
+This environment encourages residents to sing along and dance alongside the live music which elevates their mood.
 It is a brilliant way to make new friends through social interaction or spend time with current family and friends.
 Singing and dancing can also enhance reminiscence and trigger memories, as residents will remember times in their youth; sparking positive emotions.

-One of the most popular group activities within a care home are quizzes or bingo.
+One of the most popular group activities within a care home is quizzes or bingo.
 You could put your own twist on these activities to make them even more engaging, one example of this is playing musical bingo.
-By bringing everybody together can create some friendly competition between residents, as well as creating new bonds with other people within the home or the local community.
-By getting everybody together for a quiz or bingo night will enhance morale within the home.
+By bringing everybody together can create some friendly competition between residents, as well as creating new bonds with other people within the care home or the local community.
+By getting everybody together for a quiz or bingo night will enhance morale within the care home.
 You could even ask for feedback on what rounds were difficult or not as difficult so that you tailor the quizzes to your residents for future sessions.